SkyPeople Fruit Juice Moves Into Finance

 Between 2009 and 2011, quite a few US-listed Chinese-owned companies failed, raising the question of their financial status and the reverse merger basis on which they became NASDAQ listed.
 Since then, NASDAQ has overhauled its Chinese-based companies by hiring local investigators to compare SEC filings with local tax filings, delisting those that didn't meet requirements.

-SPU was listed on the Nasdaq during that period, and were not de-listed.
+SPU was listed on the Nasdaq during that period, and was not de-listed.
 (Article excerpt follows is by another SA writer)

 - In 1H2012, Nasdaq requested 'cash verification' from a very large number of China based, US-listed companies.